veroplem/protractor-jasmine/README.md

 # protractor-jasmine

-Protractor proof of concept project based on jasmine framework
+Web UI Automation based on Protractor, Selenium and Jasmine framework

 ## Getting Started
 Make sure you have installed: